allenai/objathor/README.md

 pip install objathor[annotation,blender]
 ```

-Here the following extras are installed: `annotation` to use openai to generate annotations and `blender` installed as a module.
+Here the following extras are installed: `annotation` to use openai to generate annotations and `blender` as a python module.

 From source: